Tap vs. Filtered Water: Everything You Need to Know

 The government still sanitizes water with chlorine, despite several large-scale studies that link chlorinated water to bladder and colorectal cancer.[13][14][15][16]

-Chloramine also corrodes lead, which causes another level of issues.
+Chloramine can corrodes lead, which may cause issues with older pipes.
 In 2000, Washington, D.C. switched to chloramine to sanitize their tap water.
 Chloramine corroded outdated lead piping and caused massive lead contamination.
-The result was a 4-year health crisis in which hundreds of people got bad enough lead poisoning to cause permanent IQ loss.[19]
-In 2010, a paper came out saying that the lead contamination still hadn’t been fixed, and attempting to remove lead plumbing may have made D.C.’s drinking water even worse.[20]
+The result was a 4-year health crisis in which hundreds of people got bad enough lead poisoning to cause permanent IQ loss.[18]
+In 2010, a paper came out saying that the lead contamination still hadn’t been fixed, and attempting to remove lead plumbing may have made D.C.’s drinking water even worse.[19]

 The takeaway here?
 It’s worth your time to filter your tap water.